WP-Reloaded/apply-online-plugin/README.txt

 = Can I list ads without any fancy styling? =
 Yes, use shortcode with "style" attribute to list ads with bullets i.e. [aol display="list"].
 To generate an ordered list add another attribute "list-style" i.e. [aol display="list" list-style="ol"].

-= What attributes can i use in the shortcode? = Default shortcode with all attributes is [aol ads="1,2,3" excerpt="no" type="ad"].
+= What attributes can be used in the shortcode? = Default shortcode with all attributes is [aol ads="1,2,3" excerpt="no" type="ad"].
 Use only required attributes.

 = Does this plugin have hooks and functions for customization of plugin behavior? =